 - Has a pattern of eviction from housing or termination from residential programs within the past 5 years.
-If the applicant has been evicted from a program operated by the PHA within the past 5 years, the applicant will be denied admission. - Has a pattern of unsuitable past performance in meeting financial obligations, including rent within the past 12 months
+If the applicant has been evicted from a program operated by the PHA within the past 5 years, the applicant will be denied admission. - Has a pattern of unsuitable past performance in meeting financial obligations, including rent within the past 12 months - Page 3-12 safety, or welfare of other tenants

-- Has a pattern of disturbance of neighbors, destruction of property, or living or housekeeping habits at prior residences within the past 12 months which may adversely affect the health, safety, or welfare of other tenants - Owes rent or other amounts to this or any other PHA or owner in connection with any assisted housing program - o Misrepresented or does not provide complete information related to eligibility, including income, award of preferences for admission, expenses, family composition or rent - o Has committed fraud, bribery, or any other corrupt or criminal act in connection with any federal or state assistance program - O Has engaged in or threatened violent or abusive behavior toward PHA personnel Abusive or violent behavior towards PHA personnel includes verbal as well as physical abuse or violence.
+- Owes rent or other amounts to this or any other PHA or owner in connection with any assisted housing program - o Misrepresented or does not provide complete information related to eligibility, including income, award of preferences for admission, expenses, family composition or rent - o Has committed fraud, bribery, or any other corrupt or criminal act in connection with any federal or state assistance program - Has engaged in or threatened violent or abusive behavior toward PHA personnel Abusive or violent behavior towards PHA personnel includes verbal as well as physical abuse or violence.
 Use of racial epithets, or other language, written or oral, that is customarily used to intimidate may be considered abusive or violent behavior.